vchan2/vchan2.github.io/div2.md

 ### Announcements

+* HW for Monday, June 22: Questions 1 and 2 from the <a href="https://vchan2.github.io/div2/My_Euler_diagram.pdf"> Venn Diagram Word Problems</a> worksheet.

 * We will be holding presentations on Wednesday, June 17, and Thursday, June 18.

 * HW for Monday, June 15: